Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Reductions

 \begin{theorem} Let $Y:=2\cdot |P_2'|+|A|\cdot E_u$.
-If there are no two orthogonal vectors, then $\EDIT(P_1',P_2')=Y$; otherwise $\EDIT(P_1',P_2')\leq Y-(E_u-E_s)$. \end{theorem} \begin{proof} Follows from Lemmas \ref{edit_sat} and \ref{edit_unsat} below. \end{proof}
+If there are no two orthogonal vectors, then $\EDIT(P_1',P_2')=Y$; otherwise $\EDIT(P_1',P_2')\leq Y-(E_u-E_s)=Y-2$. \end{theorem} \begin{proof} Follows from Lemmas \ref{edit_sat} and \ref{edit_unsat} below. \end{proof}

 \begin{lemma} If there are two orthogonal vectors, then \end{lemma} \begin{proof} We transform $P_1$ and a subsequence of $P_2'$ into the same sequence as in Lemma \ref{pat_sat}.
-We replace the remaining prefix and suffix of $P_2'$ with symbols $3$ and delete the excess of symbols $3$ from $P_1'$. \end{proof}
+We replace the remaining prefix and suffix of $P_2'$ with symbols of type $6$ and delete the excess of symbols of type $6$ from $P_1'$. \end{proof}